-(6) STATUS OF TEMPORARY LICENSEE.
+- (5) FEES.
+The fees for a temporary license are the same as for a permanent license. - (6) STATUS OF TEMPORARY LICENSEE.
 A temporary licensee is a fully qualified intermediary for all purposes other than the process of licensing, the duration of the license and the limits imposed under sub.
 (2).

 History: 1975 c.
 371, 421; 1981 c.
 38; 1997 a.
-191.
+191; 2001 a.
+65. Cross Reference: See also ch.
+Ins 42, Wis. adm. code.

-628.095 Social security and federal employer identification numbers on license applications or at time of fee payment.
+- 628.095 Social security and federal employer identification numbers on license applications or at time of fee payment.
 (1) REQUIRED ON APPLICATIONS.
-An application for a license issued under this subchapter shall contain the applicant's social security number, if the applicant is a natural person, or the applicant's federal employer identification number, if the applicant is not a natural person.

-(2) REFUSAL TO ISSUE LICENSE.
-The commissioner may not issue a license, including a temporary license, under this subchapter unless the applicant provides his or her social security number, if the applicant is a natural person, or provides the applicant's federal tax identification number, if the applicant is not a natural person.

-(3) REQUIRED WHEN ANNUAL FEE PAID.
+An application for a license issued under this subchapter shall contain the applicant's social security number, if the applicant is a natural person unless the applicant does not have a social security number, or the applicant's federal employer identification number, if the applicant is not a natural person. - (2) REFUSAL TO ISSUE LICENSE.
+The commissioner may not issue a license, including a temporary license, under this subchapter unless the applicant provides his or her social security number, if the applicant is a natural person unless the applicant does not have a social security number, or provides the applicant's federal tax identification number, if the applicant is not a natural person. - (3) REQUIRED WHEN ANNUAL FEE PAID.
 At the time that the annual fee is paid under s.
-601.31 (1) (m), an intermediary who is a natural person shall provide his or her social security number, and an intermediary that is not a natural person shall provide its federal employer identification number, if the social security number or federal employer identification number was not provided on the application for the license or previously when the annual fee was paid.

-(4) DISCLOSURE. (a) The commissioner shall disclose a social security number obtained under sub.
+601.31 (1) (m), an intermediary who is a natural person shall provide his or her social security number unless the intermediary does not have a social security number, and an intermediary that is not a natural person shall provide its federal employer identification number, if the social security number or federal employer identification number was not provided on the application for the license or previously when the annual fee was paid. - (4) DISCLOSURE. (a) The commissioner shall disclose a social security number obtained under sub.
 (1) or (3) to the department of workforce development in the administration of s.
 49.22, as provided in a memorandum of understanding entered into under s.
-49.857.

-(b) The commissioner may disclose any information received under sub.
+49.857. - (b) The commissioner may disclose any information received under sub.
 (1) or (3) to the department of revenue for the purpose of requesting certifications under s.
-73.0301.
+73.0301. - (5) IF APPLICANT OR INTERMEDIARY HAS NO SOCIAL SECURITY NUMBER.
+If an applicant who is a natural person does not have a social security number, the applicant shall provide to the commissioner, along with the application for a license and on a form prescribed by the department of workforce development, a statement made or subscribed under oath or affirmation that the applicant does not have a social security number.
+If an intermediary who is a natural person does not have a social security number, the intermediary shall provide to the commissioner, each time that the annual fee is paid under s.
+601.31 (1) (m) and on a form prescribed by the department of workforce development, a statement made or subscribed under oath or affirmation that the applicant does not have a social security number.

 History: 1997 a.
-191, 237.
+191, 237; 1999 a.
+9.